Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 We now go beyond graph problems and consider the knapsack problem, a widely studied combinatorial optimization problem \cite{kellerer2004multidimensional, cacchiani2022knapsack} with applications in logistics \cite{kolhe2010planning, perboli2014multihandler, lin2017modeling, verma2020generalized} and finance \cite{vaezi2019portfolio, medvedeva2021randomized}.
 A knapsack problem is specified by a collection of items $I$ to be placed in a ``knapsack''.
 Each item $i \in I$ has a weight $w_i$ and value $v_i$, and the knapsack has weight capacity $W$.
 The goal is to choose a subset of items that maximizes value without exceeding the capacity of the knapsack.
 The knapsack problem can be defined by the following integer program:

 Solving the knapsack problem requires the enforcement of inequality constraints.
-Simulating Q-CHOP and the SAA for a knapsack problem instance therefore requires a total Hilbert space dimension of $2^{\abs{I}} (W+1)$.
-The worst feasible solution of a knapsack problem is the the all-$0$ state.
+Simulating Q-CHOP and the SQAA for a knapsack problem instance therefore requires a total Hilbert space dimension of $2^{\abs{I}} (W+1)$.
+The worst feasible solution of a knapsack problem is the all-$0$ state.

 The task of generating classically hard knapsack problem instances was previously studied in Ref.~\cite{jooken2022new}, with an implementation of their instance generator provided at Ref.~\cite{jorikjooken2024knapsack}.
 In addition to a number of items $N$ and knapsack capacity $W$, an ensemble of random instances generated by the method of Ref.~\cite{jooken2022new} is defined by a number of groups $g$ that determine item weight and value statistics, a fraction of items $f$ that are assigned to the last group, an upper bound $s$ on the value and weight of items in the last group, and a noise parameter $\epsilon$.
 To produce random knapsack problem instances with $N$ items, we use the generator in Ref.~\cite{jorikjooken2024knapsack} with $(W, g, f, s, \epsilon) = (2N, \lceil N/2\rceil, 1/N, N, 0.1)$.
 We reject knapsack problem instances in which any item has weight greater than $W$.